Getting to Know Allah

 5:91 The Devil only wishes to stir up enmity and hatred among you, through wine and gambling, and keep you away from remembering Allah and from prayer.
 Will you not desist, then?

-The following somewhat convoluted revealed truth seems to imply that straying from Allah's decreed diet may not be that big of a deal if you do all the other things that He expects of a believer.
-But, I would not take a chance.
-Allah is a fickle God, it could also be a test.
+The following, somewhat convoluted revealed truth, would imply that straying from Allah's decreed diet may not be that big of a deal if you do all the other things that He expects of a believer.

 5:93 Those who believe and do the good deeds are not to blame for what they eat, if they are God-fearing, believe and do the good deeds, then fear God, and believe, then fear God and do good.
 Allah loves the charitable.